Can Shih Tzu Eat Fruits and Vegetables?

 AUGUST 9, 2019 | WRITTEN BY STACY

 Disclaimer: This article is informational only, and does not constitute veterinary advice.
+Always check with a veterinarian when introducing new foods to a dog.

 Fruits and vegetables are part of a healthy diet for humans, but this doesn't automatically mean that Shih Tzu can eat fruits and vegetables.